zhqu1148980644/TMP/leetcode/516-Longest-Palindromic-Subsequence.md

 - `dp[i][j]` represents the length of the longest palindromic subsequence within `s[i:j]`, then:
     - if `s[i] == s[j]`, `dp[i][j] = dp[i][j] + 2`
     - else `dp[i][j] = max(dp[i + 1][j], dp[i][j - 1])`
-- Codes below fill the table column by column from the left to the right, you may also choose to fill the table from the bottom row by row as long as all states required for updating a  position is available.
+- Codes below fill the table column by column from the left to the right, you may also choose to fill the table from the bottom row by row as long as all states required for updating a  position is available when needed.

 ```c++
 class Solution {